Valve stem seals, control the lubrication of the valve stem, as it moves up and down in the valve guide.

 Umbrella or Deflector seals, like the name implies, deflect oil away from the valve stem.
 Also, they move with the valve stem, to shield the valve guide from excess oil.
 Deflector seals are a simple and effective design, and are easy to install.

 You will see positive type valve stem seals on most late model engines.
 Consequently, because of better emissions and oil control.
-A positive valve stem seal provides a tighter seal; which reduces the amount of oil that enters the guides.
+A positive valve stem seal, provides a tighter seal, which reduces the amount of oil that enters the guides.
 This minimizes oil consumption and hydrocarbon emissions.
 Also, helps to keep intake vacuum high, for better idle quality.
 Worn valve guides and seals, will allow air to leak.
 As a result, causing a lean misfire and a rough idle.

 So, overhead camshaft engines (OHC), require positive valves seals.
 Because, a positive seal, will prevent oil from flooding the guides.

 Emission Control Regulations

 Increasingly stringent emissions regulations, make it imperative, that oil not enter the combustion chamber.

 Diagnosis Valve Stem Seal Failure Symptoms, Under Different Conditions